||Eagle Management and Monitoring Information

-Of all America’s wildlife, eagles hold perhaps the most revered place in our national history and culture.
+Of all America’s wildlife, Bald and Golden eagles hold perhaps the most revered place in our national history and culture.
 The Bald Eagle was once in danger of extinction in the lower 48 states, with fewer than 500 pairs remaining.
 Bald Eagles were removed from the endangered species list in June 2007 because their populations have recovered sufficiently.

 Regulations Finalized for Revised Interior Eagle Permit Rule

 The Department of the Interior announced changes to regulations enabling the U.S. Fish and Wildlife Service to better monitor and address the long-term impacts of renewable energy projects and other activities on federally protected eagles.
 In addition to these immediate changes, the Service will continue its comprehensive review of all eagle permitting regulations to determine if other modifications are necessary to increase their efficiency and effectiveness.

 2012 Advance Notice of Proposed Rulemaking (ANPR) Seeking Public Input On the Bald and Golden Eagle Protection Act Permit Program

 In September 2009, the Service published a final rule establishing new permit regulations under the Bald and Golden Eagle Protection Act (Eagle Act) for nonpurposeful take of eagles (74 FR 46836).
 These regulations relate to permits to take eagles where the take is associated with, but not the purpose of, otherwise lawful activities.
 The regulations provide for both standard permits and programmatic permits.

 Past Actions related to the 2009 Eagle Rule Permit